Skip to content

 What's the most rewarding thing about cannabis?

 “I have a lot of issues with depression and anxiety that make me feel out of touch with my body, but weed puts me back into it.
-Feeling more in tune with my body gives me a better sense of how I see myself and how I want to look … Just smoking and watching movies or listening to music feels affirming to me.
-Cannabis has a great way of silencing the outside world and letting me explore my inner self, letting my mind wander and imagine my body outside the societal expectation of it.”
+Just feeling more in tune with my body gives me a better sense of how I see myself and how I want to look … Just smoking and watching movies or listening to music feels affirming to me.
+Cannabis has a great way of silencing the outside world and letting me really explore my inner self, letting my mind wander and imagine my body outside the societal expectation of it.”
 Kurt Suchman (they/them)

 “It brings me closer to myself.
 The feeling of acceptance is the most powerful thing I get from cannabis.”
 Laganja Estranja (she/her)